leandroloi/heroku-docker-registry/README.md

 3. `docker login https://<your-cool-app-name>.herokuapp.com`

 A new app will be deployed to your Heroku account, using AWS s3 as a storage backend and heroku-postgresql as the search index.
-Also, free bugsnag and new relic addons will be provisioned, which may require a credit card to prove you are not a robot.
+Also, free New Relic addons will be provisioned, which may require a credit card to prove you are not a robot.

 ## What is this BS?